shawnbrown/datatest/docs/tutorial/reference-data.rst

 the total count in our detailed file is almost *twice* as large as it should be (505,685 + 514,245 = 1,019,930).

-Looking in our **country_of_birth.csv** file, we can see that the records for Tasmania include a row with a "SUBTOTAL":
+Looking at the rows for Tasmania in our **country_of_birth.csv** file, we can see that there's an extra "``SUBTOTAL``" record.
+With this extra record, our file is double-counting the population in Tasmania:

 .. literalinclude:: /_static/tutorial/country_of_birth.csv
     :language: none